Skip to content

 extends fun toCell(self: Message): Cell;

-Extension function for any message type Message.
+Extension function for any Message type.

 Converts the Message to a Cell and returns it.